 - 1) Plan the lift where is the load to be placed?
 Use any appropriate handling aids.
 Do you need help with the load?
 Ensure there are no obstructions to the lift.
-For a long lift, such as ground to shoulder height, consider resting the load mid-way, if possible, in order to change grip. - 2) Place the feet feet apart giving a balanced and stable base for lifting.
-Leading leg as far forward as possible. - Adopt a good posture bend the knees so that the hands, when grasping the load are as nearly level to the waist as possible.
+For a long lift, such as ground to shoulder height, consider resting the load mid-way, if possible, in order to change grip. - 2) Place the feet feet apart with one leg slightly forward giving a balanced and stable base for lifting. - Adopt a good posture bend the knees so that the hands when grasping the load are as nearly level to the waist as possible.
 Do not kneel or overflex the knees.
 Keep the back straight (tucking in the chin helps).
 Lean forward a little over the load if necessary and take a good grip.
-Keep the shoulders level and facing in the same direction as the hips. - 4) Get a firm grip try to keep the arms within the boundary formed by the legs.
+Keep the shoulders level and facing in the same direction as the hips.
+Look ahead, not down at the load, once it has been held securely. - 4) Get a firm grip try to keep the arms within the boundary formed by the legs.
 The optimum position and nature will depend on the circumstances and individual preference, but it must be secure.
 A hook grip is less fatiguing than keeping the fingers straight.
 If it is necessary to vary the grip as the lift proceeds, do this as smoothly as possible. - 5) Do not Jerk carry out the lifting movement slowly (by straightening the legs) keeping control of the load. - 6) Move the feet do not twist the trunk when turning to the side. - 7) Keep close to the load keep the load close to the trunk for as long as possible.
 Keep the heaviest side of the load next to the trunk.
-If a close approach to the load is not possible, try sliding it towards you before attempting to lift it. - 8) Put down, and then adjust if precise positioning of the load is necessary, put it down first (back straight, bend legs) then slide it into the desired position.
+If a close approach to the load is not possible, try sliding it towards you before attempting to lift it. - 8) Put down, and then adjust if precise positioning of the load is necessary, put it down first (back straight, bend legs), then slide it into the desired position.

-DO NOT RISK INJURY BY ATTEMPTING TO LIFT HEAVY LOADS AND ALWAYS SEEK ASSISTANCE IF 'YOU' FEEL IT NECESSARY.
+DO NOT RISK INJURY BY ATTEMPTING TO LIFT HEAVY LOADS AND ALWAYS SEEK ASSISTANCE IF YOU FEEL IT NECESSARY.